bfeller/open_source_emr/README.md

 * scaffold commands will automatically generate styling as you see it in the rest of the application.

+* I've also added ['chartkick'](https://chartkick.com/) for making pretty charts.
+Check out the documentation for more information.

 ## Things you will want to change before using in production:

 * Mailer setup (the mailer is not setup at all and will not work)